2022 Peel Region municipal elections

 Peel Region municipal elections, 2022 were part of the larger Ontario municipal elections, that took place on Monday, October 24, 2022.

 Brampton

 Mayor

-Patrick Brown is the incumbent, and he won re-election.
+Patrick Brown was the incumbent, and he won re-election.
 He won the 2018 election with 44.43% of the vote.

 On March 13, 2022, Brown announced he was running for the leadership of the Conservative Party of Canada but was disqualified by the party on July 5.

-Patrick Brown, Vidya Sagar Gautam, and Nikki Kaur attended the Brampton Board of Trade debate.
-Kaur, Tony Moracci, and Gautam attended a debate held on October 6, by Channel Y. Brown, Gautam, Kaur, Moracci, and Bob Dosanjh Singh replied to a Brampton Guardian survey; Prabh Kaur Mand did not.